Backnang station: Deutsche Bundesbahn and Deutsche Bahn periods

 Deutsche Bundesbahn duplicated and electrified the Waiblingen–Backnang section from 1962 to 1965.
 Nevertheless, the locomotives of most trains were not changed in Backnang, which would have led to an extension of running times.

 On 20 March 1973, demolition began of the nearly a century-old station building to make room for a new building.
 The new one-story building was opened on 20 August 1975.

 Since the start of planning of an S-Bahn for Stuttgart and the surrounding area in the 1960s, a terminus at Backnang was planned.
 On 27 September 1981, S-Bahn line S 3 opened between Backnang and Schwabstraße.

 On 31 May 1996, the lines to Marbach and Crailsheim were electrified.
 This ended diesel operation in Backnang.
 On 8 December 2012, the extension of the S-Bahn line S 4 between Marbach and Backnang was opened.

 Rail operations

 The station is a railway junction where the Backnang–Ludwigsburg railway branches off the Waiblingen–Schwäbisch Hall railway.
-Platform track 1 is used mostly by trains on line 4 of the S-Bahn running towards Marbach.
-Trains towards Waiblingen stop on track 3.
-Trains towards Schwäbisch Hall-Hessental stop on track 4.
-Line S 3 S-Bahn services towards Waiblingen start on track 5.
+Platform track 1 is used by trains on line 4 of the S-Bahn to/from Stuttgart Schwabstraße via Marbach and Ludwigsburg.
+Some regional trains at the end of the day stop on track 3.
+Regional trains towards Schwäbisch Hall-Hessental stop on track 4.
+Line S 3 S-Bahn services to/from Waiblingen stop on track 5.
 It is classified by Deutsche Bahn as a category 3 station.